wing5wong/artisan-whs-static/source/_news/2020-06-15_whs-2021-enrolment-applications-are-due-by-friday-3-july.md

 show_in_slider: true
 date: 2020-06-15T00:28:49.686Z
 ---
-**Whanganui High School 2021 Enrolment applications are due by Friday 3 July 2020.**
+**Whanganui High School 2021 Enrolment Applications are due by Friday 3 July 2020.**

 Please contact the school on 349 0178 for more information or;